The Love Bug (1997 film): Plot

 Simon asks Dr. Stumpfel to repeat the process to build another car, resulting in the creation of another, black Volkswagen Beetle, using the "ingredients" of a picture of Simon, along with Herbie's stolen key.
 He names the car Horace, the Hate Bug - Herbie's evil counterpart.

 Simon orders Horace to find Herbie and destroy him, which Horace does, leaving Herbie a heap of crushed metal.
 Hank, now convinced Herbie is alive after previously refusing to believe Roddy, catches up with Herbie, but is too late to save him.
-Hank, Roddy, and Alex give Herbie a funeral, where Herbie's former owner, Jim Douglas arrives with Dr. Stumpfel.
+Hank, Roddy, and Alex give Herbie a funeral, where Jim Douglas arrives with Dr. Stumpfel.
 After examining Herbie's remains, Dr. Stumpfel informs them that he can be rebuilt, provided they use all of Herbie's original parts.
-Hank gets Donny Shotz to reshape and repaint Herbie's sheet metal, whilst Hank, Roddy, Alex, and Jim all work together to rebuild Herbie.
+Hank gets Donny Shotz to reshape and repaint Herbie's sheet metal while Hank, Roddy, Alex, and Jim all work together to rebuild Herbie.

-Jim reminisces with Alex and Hank about his ownership of Herbie, including how he first met Carole, and Alex and Hank realise that Herbie was also doing the same thing for them.
-When they have finished, Hank gives Jim the honour of trying to start Herbie, which Jim accepts.
-Herbie starts on the first try, and sounds his horn, letting them know that he's still the same car that they have come to know and love.
+Jim reminisces with Alex and Hank about his ownership of Herbie, including how he first met Carole, and Alex and Hank realize that Herbie was also doing the same thing for them.
+When they have finished, Hank gives Jim the honor of trying to start Herbie, which Jim accepts.
+Herbie starts on the first try and sounds his horn, assuring them he is still the same car they have come to know and love.

 Meanwhile, Simon discovers that Herbie has been rebuilt, and challenges Hank to a one-on-one race between Horace and Herbie.
 Although Simon makes every attempt to sabotage the race, including the use of grenades, Herbie comes through to win even after being cut in half by Horace's laser beam.
 Furious, Horace tries to destroy Herbie again by ramming him off a cliff, but misses and ends up falling into a ravine, destroying himself.
-Simon and his partner Rupert are then arrested for illegally detonating explosives, driving an unregistered "devil car," and illegally dumping it.
+Simon and his partner Rupert are then arrested for illegally detonating explosives, driving an unregistered devil car and illegally dumping it.

 The film ends with Hank and Alex driving off for a date in Herbie after finishing up on a magazine article and photoshoot about the little car.